StanlyRod/lifx-library/README.md

 await bedroom.LightToggleAsync(3); //async toggle with 3 seconds duration
 ```
 ### NOTE
-To use the `SweepToggle` methods is not mandatory to provide a label name in the class constructor.
-The `SweepToggle` methods will perform a general toggle across the connected devices.
+It is not obligatory to specify a label name in the class constructor when using the SweepToggle methods.
+These methods will execute a general toggle operation across all connected devices.

 ```csharp
 using LifxLibrary;